execRooted/TuxSay/README.md

 # TuxSay

 TuxSay is a fun C# console app that prints an ASCII Tux (Linux penguin) with a customizable message and mood.
+I know cowsay does the same thing, but it doesn't have moods so yea.

 > Made on Arch Linux.
 You can see compatability down below.